Judaism in Rugrats: Reception

-Controversy
+Design of Grandpa Boris

 The Anti-Defamation League (ADL) criticized the design of Grandpa Boris and charged it with being antisemitic.
 The controversy erupted when a 1998 Rugrats comic strip was published, featuring Boris in a synagogue reciting the Mourner's Kaddish.
 The ADL issued a statement saying that the design resembled Nazi-era depictions of Jews, and the fact that the character was reciting the sacred prayer perverted its solemnity.
 The Washington Post, the newspaper who published the strip, issued a similar statement in their Editor's Note section, criticizing Nickelodeon for not showing better judgment in editing the strip.

 Though former Nickelodeon president Albie Hecht, a Jew himself, was dumbfounded by the accusation and deemed it absurd, Herb Scannell, president of the company in 1998, responded to the complaints and apologized to ADL.
 Scannell issued a statement promising that neither the strip nor the character would ever be published again.
 In the statement, he also noted, "Unfortunately, the creators of the strip made an error in judgment by referencing the Kaddish.
 I agree with you that, however well-meaning, the use of the Kaddish in the comic strip was inappropriate."
 Abraham H. Foxman, ADL National Director, responded via a press release in which they thanked Scannell for his speedy response and commended the company in general for understanding the issue at hand; Foxman concluded by saying, "We appreciate Nickelodeon's long record of creative and quality programming and understand that it was not their intention to offend."